Stratified sampling and bootstrapping for approximate Bayesian computation: Approximate Bayesian computation

+The choice of $M$ goes some way to dictating the efficiency of the method: a larger $M$ gives lower variance estimates of the likelihood and would generally improve the statistical efficiency of ABC algorithms.
+However, the choice $M=1$ is often favoured: in most cases because this was the approach originally described in the ABC literature (e.g. \citealp{marjoram2003markov}); but also because the increased computational cost of taking $M>1$ often outweighs the improvement in efficiency \citep{bornn2017use}.
+As an example of an algorithm taking $M>1$, the generalized version of the ABC-rejection algorithm \citep{bornn2017use} is given in algorithm \ref{abc-gen}.

-We construct a version of the ABC-MCMC algorithm that, when the simulator is computationally intensive, is computationally fast compared to using $M\gg 1$, by employing resampling ideas, to produce an algorithm approximately targeting $\pi_\delta(\theta|s)$.
-We will only ``approximately'' target the latter, as the resampling procedure introduces an additional source of variability that biases the posterior, that is it produces an ABC posterior having a larger variance.
-We consider stratified Monte Carlo to reduce the bias due to resampling, and show that coupling resampling with stratified Monte Carlo produces a chain that more closely target $\pi_\delta(\theta|s)$ (compared to using resampling without stratification).
+We construct versions of ABC algorithms that, when the simulator is computationally intensive, are fast compared to using $M\gg 1$, by employing resampling ideas, to approximately target the true summaries-based posterior $\pi(\theta|s)$.
+We will only ``approximately'' target the latter, as in addition to having $\delta>0$, the resampling procedure introduces an additional source of variability that biases the posterior, that is it produces an ABC posterior having a larger variance.
+We consider stratified Monte Carlo to reduce the bias due to resampling, and show that coupling resampling with stratified Monte Carlo produces inference that more closely approximates the true $\pi(\theta|s)$ (compared to using resampling without stratification).
 We show that in this case we are able to use a larger ABC threshold $\delta$ than typically required, while still obtaining accurate inference.
 We now introduce stratified Monte Carlo.